 We have to change Europe and make it more effective by answering citizens’ concerns and building upon what we have already achieved.

-In parallel, in June, we welcomed more than 8,000 young people to Strasbourg, allowing us to learn more about the next generation’s hopes and concerns, but most of all, how we can take Europe forward together.
+In parallel, we welcomed more than 8,000 young people to Strasbourg and 800 to Brussels, allowing us to learn more about the next generation’s hopes and concerns, but most of all, how we can take Europe forward together.

 The media will play a central role in informing and reflecting public opinion in the run-up to the European elections.
 In order to follow campaigns in individual Member States, understand their impact and the changes that they will bring to the European Parliament in 2019, we have prepared an online press tool kit, which will be regularly updated.
 It includes useful contacts, an overview of our work and achievements over the course of the current mandate, an election app for portable devices, links to background notes, graphics and public opinion data, among other things, all designed to help you quickly find relevant, up-to-date information.
 I hope you find it useful.